line-em/book-blog-ts/src/content/books/2022/04_AnxiousPeople.md

 month: 'March'
 score: 5
 image: './images/books22/anxious.jpg'
-genre: ['Humor', 'Slice Of Life', 'Adult', 'Contemporary', 'Cozy', 'Found Family']
+genre: ['Humor', 'Slice of Life', 'Adult', 'Contemporary', 'Cozy', 'Found Family']
 ---

 > “That's the power of literature, you know, it can act like little love letters between two people who can only explain their feelings by pointing at other people's.”